MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/indexing.md

 ### Configure text index options

-Text indexes in Azure Cosmos DB for MongoDB vcore come with several options to customize their behavior.
+Text indexes in Azure Cosmos DB for MongoDB vCore come with several options to customize their behavior.
 For example, you can specify the language for text analysis, set weights to prioritize certain fields, and configure case-insensitive searches.
 Here's an example of creating a text index with options:

 - Create an index to support search on both the `title` and `content` fields with English language support.
 Also, assign higher weights to the `title` field to prioritize it in search results.